BIDS/repro-case-studies/case-studies/rgilmore.md

 It upholds scientific ideals.

-## Are there any broad reproducibility best practices that you'd recommend for researchers in your field?
+## Are there any best practices that you'd recommend for researchers in your field?

 Automate as much as possible.
 Document, document, document.
 Start today.

-## Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 R Coding and R Markdown training: https://www.rstudio.com/online-learning/